Commentary: Nissan ends war over electric-car charging standards, as Tesla stands apart

-Beta might have been better from the start, but that didn’t keep it from winning a videocassette recorder war over VHS back in the 1980s.
+Beta might have been better from the start, but that didn’t keep it from losing a videocassette recorder war versus VHS back in the 1980s.

 Such was the case, it seems, in the battle between CHAdeMO and CCS as a standard for electric-vehicle fast-charging in the 2010s.